 What are setup fees for screen printing?

 Although technology has increased exponentially in the apparel industry over the last decade, screen printing is still one of the most labor intensive industries.
 This is especially true when it comes to set up costs and processes involved for setting multiple styles, colors and skus.

 The process for setting up screens is one that has to be repeated, recycled and cleaned each time.
 There are several reasons that screen setups exist and effect screen printing pricing.
 Burning a screen is a 5-8 step process depending on the shop or operation.

 Artwork preparation is also often factored into the screen cost.
 You then need to print to film, expose each screen, produce/print, reclaim and coat for next production.

 Not only is there time associated with burning the screens, there is also a lot of material cost that goes into re-creating a film / screen.

-So… When you have a graphic with a lot of colors.
-It can often cost more to produce a smaller amount than a larger volume because the cost per shirt is so much higher.
+As you can see, when you have a graphic with a lot of colors it can cost more to produce a smaller amount, than a larger volume.

 If you are producing a new design or something for the first time and need samples, in most cases you can pay a premium and produce just one shirt.
-But if you if you do it this way don’t expect it to be cheap.
-Its best to at least hit your printers required minimum for sample runs to make it worth the cost.
+Remember that it is best to at least hit your printers required minimum for sample runs to make it worth the cost.

-Not only do you have additional cost due to extra screen set up fees, you are also paying for more ink coverage and up to 3x the amount of work to achieve the same color opacity as what would show on a light colored garment.
+So you are paying for more ink coverage and up to 3x the amount of work to achieve the same color opacity as what would show on a light colored garment.